ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

     1 + 1
     ```

 The latter syntax, the executable code chunks, are not necessarily properly handled by off-the-shelf "normal" tools like Pandoc.
+This is something to keep in mind if you're dealing with documents that contain executable code chunks.

 ## Templating Tools for Boilerplate Documents